Learn home fire safety, from prevention to preparedness. Understand fire risks, create escape plans, and ensure a safe haven for your family.

 Easy installation

 Smart locks are a convenient and innovative way to secure your home and can be easily integrated into your current door setup by replacing or attaching to the existing deadbolt.
-However, it’s important to note that installation can be challenging if your door is warped or if your current deadbolt is non-standard.
+However, it’s important to note that installation can be harder if your door is warped or your current deadbolt is non-standard.

 User-friendliness